MicrosoftDocs/azure-devops-docs/docs/build-release/test/example-continuous-testing.md

 # Continuous integration, test, and deployment tutorial

-This tutorial demonstrates how you can use the continuous integration and continuous deployment features of Visual Studio Team Services and Microsoft Team Foundation Server (TFS) to build, test, and deploy applications quickly and efficiently to Azure App Services; and run a simple load test after deploying every update.
+This tutorial demonstrates how you can use the continuous integration and continuous deployment features of Visual Studio Team Services (VSTS) and Microsoft Team Foundation Server (TFS) to build, test, and deploy applications quickly and efficiently to Azure App Services; and run a simple load test after deploying every update.